 You will not find these things in France, which is probably for the best.
 And there are plenty of French things that you will not find in Canada.
 This is how it should be.
 One France is enough.
 One Canada is enough.

 There is overlap, however.
 For example, yesterday I was at a stop light in Montreal.
 I heard a quiet, high-pitched voice begin to chirp from the car next to mine.
 It started low, and then got louder and more persistent.
 It wanted attention.
 I tried to stay focused and ignore whatever madness was going on beside me, but I finally gave in and looked over.
 It was a taxi driver, and he was on a roll.
 Delighted by the attention, he began to coo with even more zeal... it was a mysterious melody that blurred the line between classical opera and reggae.
 And then it happened...
 I experienced that old familiar thrill I used to feel in Paris when I was harassed by a crazy person, or when a drunk guy singled me out on a crowded street.
-It felt amazing.
+It felt... comforting?

 So, no, I'm not in Paris anymore.
 But the good news is, crazy guys are a global commodity, and absurdity is a universal truth.
-I'm sure Montreal has its fair share of both of these things, and I can't wait to uncover them... one taxi driver at a time.

 On a different note, who do you think would win in a fight between a Parisian Roller-Cop and a Canadian Mounty?